svne/JigMagga/README.md

          // can.fixture("GET api/jm", "//jm/fixture/data/jm.json");
      });

-You can see that definition file obtains as a dependency `jm/config/fixtures.json` configuration file that is a list of mappings between api requests and data files.
-Here is the example:
+You can see that definition file obtains as a dependency configuration file  `jm/config/fixtures.json`, that is a list of mappings between the api requests and data files.
+Here is an example:

       [
           {